dtoczala/watson-landing-page/README.md

 Chatbots are popular right now, and they can help serve a real purpose.
 Many customers use them for customer care and customer support scenarios.
 They have been integrated into a number of different communications channels, and they can often do the repetitive work associated with common customer questions and requests.

 ### References for Further Reading
+- [Short-tail, Long-tail, and Human-tail Chatbots](http://fredrikstenbeck.com/short-tail-long-tail-and-human-tail-chatbot/) - I don't agree with EVERYTHING this guy says, but he lays out a nice, quick explanation of the various depths/degrees that chatbots get to.
+A good way to explain the difference between short-tail and long-tail questions.
 - [Build a Wikipedia Factoid Bot](https://medium.com/@biosopher/wikipedia-factoid-bot-1-of-6-intro-and-configure-demo-code-884d6c2ac35e\#.zex5raoru) - a six part series taking you through building a factoid bot based on [Wikipedia](https://www.wikipedia.org/), which also shows an integration with the Watson Alchemy service.
 - [Build a Chatbot That Cares](https://medium.com/ibm-watson-developer-cloud/build-a-chatbot-that-cares-part-1-d1c273e17a63\#.h9ahlfoh1) - nice series on building an IOT chatbot using the Coversation, Tone Analyzer, Speech-to-Text and Text-to-Speech services.
 - [Build a Chatbot with Watson and Spoontacular](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4\#.xxt6vwknl) - another chatbot tutorial that builds a chatbot using Watson Assistant and the Spoontacular API.